 - bell peppers

-- and anything lurking in your crisper drawer!
+- plus any extras lurking in your crisper drawer!

 As for the dressing, I’m a fly by the seat of my pants type of girl.
 Translation?
 I’m positively horrible at planning ahead and either run out of or forget to buy crucial ingredients.
 This particular time I was entirely out of dairy and nondairy milks/yogurts of any sort and had just killed off my latest bunch of cilantro.
 The dressing I had my heart set on making was kiiiiiind of impossible!
 No worries!
 I simply stole my husband’s jar of ranch dressing and improvised!
 Below is an easily customizable recipe for a zesty ranch dressing that’s big on flavor an easy to whip up with nearly anything you have on hand!